United (Prince Ital Joe and Marky Mark song): Music video

 The accompanying music video for the song features Prince Ital Joe and Marky Mark being chauffeured around predominantly rough neighborhoods of New York City in a Mercedes-Benz 600 Pullmann limousine.
 This footage is interspersed with a second storyline showing a mixed-race couple reuniting after the female partner has apparently moved out of their apartment.
-The video was A-listed on Germany's VIVA and put on "Breakout Rotation" on MTV Europe.
+The video was A-listed on German music television channel VIVA and put on "Breakout Rotation" on MTV Europe in May 1994.